captain-danjou/EmailSender/README.md

 You can GET the SendEmailAcks/{id} to return the ack you're interested in.

 I've just been using a chrome plugin called "postman" as my test client (https://www.getpostman.com/docs/introduction), since there's no point reinventing the wheel.
-So once you're running the project with `mvn spring-boot:run`, then you can just hit http://localhost:8080/SendEmailAcks/ in your browser.
+So once you're running the project with `mvn spring-boot:run`, then you can just hit eg. http://localhost:8080/SendEmailAcks/1 in your browser.

 The SendEmailRequests/ POST requires a body of the form, eg: